 As the sun goes down and the temperature drops, you still want your guests to be comfortable.
 In addition to providing plenty of blankets and throws, there are several heating options for you to consider, such as fire pits, hot tubs, and others that are geared toward outdoor entertainment and living.
 Or it could be as simple as having a few blankets and sweaters on hand for people to wrap up in.

 06 of 10

-One thing you don’t want to happen is for someone to have an accident and get hurt.
+One thing you don’t want to happen at your party is for someone to have an accident and get hurt.
 But you know it can occur when you least expect it.
-Have a first aid kit nearby, in case you need it and hope that you don’t.
+Have a first aid kit nearby in case you need it, and hope that you don’t.
 This kit should include items for cuts, scrapes, burns, and bug bites.

 07 of 10